MarcoLeongDev/handsfree-stable-diffusion/README.md

 - nvtop: to monitor GPU and CPU memory and % usage

 # Pricing
 At the time of writing (29th May 2023), the smallest instance type `g5.xlarge` (1 CPU, 4 vCPU, 24GB GPU memory, 16GB RAM) cost $1.006 in us-east-1.
 Refer to the [most updated pricing info here](https://aws.amazon.com/ec2/instance-types/g5/#Product_details).
-For my exploration, I never have to using anything above `g5.xlarge`, approx $1/hr is decently affordable for exploration and hobbiest
+For my exploration, I never have to using anything above `g5.xlarge`, `approx $1/hr` is decently affordable for exploration and hobbiest.

+The `minimum is 24GB` GPU memory and the `maximum is 768GB` GPU, so it is suitable for hobbyist, also to run massive project and anything in between!

 # FAQ
 1. How do I skip the tweaks and just use the Cloudformation template and install stable diffusion webui?